-ENERGY: Benchmark U.S. crude rose 24 cents to $52.12 a barrel.
-It gained a penny to settle at $51.88 a barrel on the New York Mercantile Exchange overnight.
-Brent crude, used to price international oils, rose 34 cents to $58.22 a barrel in London.
+ENERGY: Oil futures finished mixed.
+Benchmark U.S. crude rose 26 cents to settle at $57.30 a barrel on the New York Mercantile Exchange.
+Brent crude, used to price international oils, fell 8 cents to close at $63.23 per barrel in London.

 METALS: Gold added 40 cents to $1,257.50 an ounce.
 Silver added 13 cents to $16.06 an ounce.
 Copper gained 6 cents, or 2 percent, to $3.13 a pound.